tulika-99/sorting-algorithms/README.md

 ```

 - Create a new folder with the algorithm name and language.
-- Add your question and solution file in that folder.
+- Add your algorithm and solution file in that folder.
 - Commit and push

 ```markdown